AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-0-0.md

 >You must install AEM service pack before upgrading Experience Manager Guides version.

 For details, view [Upgrade instructions for the On-premise releases](../install-guide/upgrade-xml-documentation.md) of Experience Manager Guides.

-## Post upgrade instructions

-### Steps to reindex the damAssetLucene: [to be performed after upgrade to 5.0.0]

-Index definition is updated for damAssetLucene with Guides.
-Follow this documentation to reindex the damAssetLucene: https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-16460

->[!NOTE]
->
-> While following the documentation make sure both properties (reindex=true and reindex-async=true for /oak:index/damAssetLucene) are updated simultaneously via save operation.